 The court heard that the parents had lived separately for 18 years, and had a daughter together who was now 21 years old.
-The daughter completed high school in 2016, and took a “gap year” where she did not immediately enroll into a college or university program.
+The daughter completed high school in 2016 and took a “gap year” where she did not immediately enroll in a college or university program.
 At this point, the father took it upon himself to terminate child support.

 The mother applied to have the court order the father to pay child support for the entire period after their daughter completed high school, and until she completed her post-secondary education.

 The court both explained the law in this area, and considered the circumstances, writing:

 Dealing firstly with the continuity of the child support obligation, it is not the case that the obligation to pay support ceases automatically on the day a child finishes high school.
 The test under the Family Law Act is set out in s.
 31 (1).
 Parents are obligated to pay support for children who are minors, who are enrolled in a full-time program of education or who are unable because of illness, disability or other cause to withdraw from parental care.
 This language is easily broad enough to cover a period of time between high school and college unless the child is actually self-sufficient.
 It is also broad enough to re-trigger an obligation to pay support if the child takes time off and then returns to school to pursue further education.

 The question is not whether there is an absolute cut-off date or event for support but whether or not the child remains dependant on the parent to whom support is paid and whether or not that dependency remains reasonable under all of the circumstances. …

 The court then applied these principles to the case at hand: